 Cost and Tax

-ETF portfolio managers can use the cloud software drop-down menu tools to customize the Shielded Alpha℠ creation basket in order to lower trading costs and boost capital gains tax efficiency during creation and redemption activity with APs.
+ETF portfolio managers can use the cloud software drop-down menu tools to manage the Shielded Alpha℠ creation basket in order to lower trading costs and boost capital gains tax efficiency during creation and redemption activity with APs.
 This is accomplished by simply over and underweighting select individual securities positions that are of interest.
 Lower trading costs and enhanced tax efficiency can translate into greater alpha for the fund.

 Hiding Portfolio Trading

 Portfolio managers can build new positions or sell out of positions with confidence using the Shielded Alpha℠ cloud tools.
-Customize the creation basket and mask all trading by over and underweighting portfolio positions as 'decoys' to completely throw off predators.
+Manage the creation basket and mask all trading by over and underweighting portfolio positions as 'decoys' to completely throw off predators.